pughlab/ConsensusCruncher/README.md

 and DCS.

 ## Multiple files ##
-[script generator](https://github.com/pughlab/ConsensusCruncher/tree/master/test/bash_scripts/generate_scripts.sh) will create sh scripts for each file in a project directory.
+[script generator](https://github.com/pughlab/ConsensusCruncher/tree/master/test/bash_scripts/generate_scripts.sh) will create sh scripts for each file in a fastq directory.
 1) The following parameters need to be changed in the config file: name, bwa, ref, samtools, bpattern (alternatively if a barcode list is used instead, remove bpattern and add blist as parameter).
 Please note: fastq1, fastq2, output, bam, and c_output can be ignored as those will be updated using the generate_scripts.sh file.
 2) Update generate_scripts.sh with input, output, and code_dir.
 3) Run generate_scripts.sh to create sh files and then run those scripts.